TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 **Pagemaker** is a lightweight module designed to bridge a key gap in the **Marker Data** toolset: the ability to generate and export PDFs from [Final Cut Pro](https://www.apple.com/final-cut-pro/)'s Marker metadata with images.
 Originally, Marker Data lacked native support for PDF export.
 With the introduction of the Pagemaker module, this limitation has been thoughtfully addressed.

 Starting with **Marker Data** version 1.2.0, **Marker Data** now allows users to load a data set, extracted via Notion or Airtable using [Extraction Profiles](/user-guide/general/#extraction-profile) and generate a dynamic, visual web gallery.
 Once the Data Set is loaded, users can explore its contents through a searchable and filterable interface.
 Selected items can then be exported into a cleanly formatted, print-ready PDF, making it easy to share with clients, team members, or maintaining as project archives.

+!!!info Info
+To use **Pagemaker**, an internet connection is necessary.
+Rest assured that your Data Set processing remains entirely local, maintaining data integrity and privacy.
+!!!

 ## Opening Pagemaker